Hallatscheklab/interactions-from-fluctuations/README.md

 **Requirements:** Python >= 3.9, `numpy`, `scipy`, `cvxpy`, `cvxopt`

+## Installation time

+Installing from a clean environment typically takes **under a minute** (~20–30 s measured on Python 3.12, Linux x86-64), since `influ` itself is pure Python and all dependencies install as prebuilt wheels.

+On platforms where wheels are unavailable (older Python, uncommon architectures, or no C/Fortran toolchain), `cvxpy`, `cvxopt`, and `scipy` may build from source, which can extend install time to 10–20+ minutes.
+In that case, installing the heavy dependencies via conda first is
+recommended:

+    conda install -c conda-forge numpy scipy cvxpy cvxopt pip install .

+**Tested with:** Python 3.12, pip (wheels) — numpy 2.4, scipy 1.17,
+cvxpy 1.9, cvxopt 1.3.

 ## Command-line interface

 The package exposes an `influ` command after installation.
 It reads a CSV file and writes the inferred matrix to stdout.